gurrenm3/BTD-Mod-Helper/Wiki/Appearing-in-the-Mod-Browser.md

 `Version` (string): The current version of your mod.
 Must follow proper [semantic versioning](https://semver.org/) guidelines for updating to work.

-`RepoName` (string) and `RepoOwner` (string): Must match the GitHub repo that your hosting the mod at, and are used in game to determine mod updates through the GitHub API.
+`RepoName` (string) and `RepoOwner` (string): Must match the GitHub repo that you're hosting the mod at, and are used in game to determine mod updates through the GitHub API.

 `WorksOnVersion` (string): As of BTD6 v34 and the switch to MelonLoader 6.0, a string value is required here that's semantically at/above "34" to signify that your mod is compatible with the latest versions of the game.
-Usage of this field may expand in the future, so it's recommended to keep it relatively up to date it alongside your ModHelperData.
+Usage of this field may expand in the future, so it's recommended to keep it relatively up to date alongside your ModHelperData.

 ### Optional